Aalma ash-Shaab

-Aalma ash-Shaab (علما الشعب) is a municipality in the Tyre District, in Southern Lebanon.
+Aalma ash-Shaab (alternatively spelled Aalma ech Chaab; علما الشعب) is a municipality in the Tyre District, in Southern Lebanon.

 Etymology

-According to E. H. Palmer, ’Alma means "a coat of mail"; while Shảub means "mountain spurs".
+According to E. H. Palmer, ’Alma means "a coat of mail", while Shảub means "mountain spurs".

-According to Dr. Anis Freyha in his book " A Dictionary of the Names of Towns and Villages in Lebanon" 2nd edition 1985, page 117, he mentions that the root of the name is Semitic (עלם) and could mean "the hidden" or sexual maturity, the same in Phoenicians and Aramaic.
+According to Anis Freyha in his dictionary of Lebanese settlement names, עלם ('A-L-M), the root of the name 'Alma, is Semitic and could mean "the hidden" or sexual maturity, the same as in Phoenician, Aramaic and Hebrew.

 History

+Late Ottoman period

-In 1875, during the late Ottoman period, Victor Guérin found here a village with 350 inhabitants, mostly Greek catholics, or Maronite.
+In 1875, during the late Ottoman period, Victor Guérin found here a village with 350 inhabitants, mostly Greek Catholics and Maronites.

-In 1881, the PEF's Survey of Western Palestine (SWP) described it: “A large Christian village, containing about 500 inhabitants.
+In 1881, the PEF's Survey of Western Palestine (SWP) described it: "A large Christian village, containing about 500 inhabitants.
 The houses are clean and well built.
 There are two chapels, and the place seems increasing in size.
 It is situated on a ridge, with figs, olives, and pomegranates and arable land around.
 To the east and north the land is covered with brushwood.
-There is a spring within reach, and about thirty rock-cut cisterns in the village.”
+There is a spring within reach, and about thirty rock-cut cisterns in the village."

-Modern era
+French Mandate period

+During the transition to the French Mandate following World War I, the border regions of South Lebanon experienced significant security instability and inter-communal violence.
+On May 15, 1920, armed Shia Muslim and tribal irregulars operating in the western border sector launched a major assault on the Maronite Christian village of Aalma ash-Shaab.

+The village was subjected to heavy pillaging, property destruction, and the systematic seizure of livestock.
+Approximately seven local residents were killed while attempting to defend the perimeter.
+The targeted violence forced the majority of the village's population to abandon their homes and flee toward the coast of Tyre, where they sought humanitarian and military protection from French naval vessels anchored offshore.

+Contemporary

-In 2009, there were 400 members of the Saint-Élie parish of the Melkite Church in the village.
+In 2009, there were 400 members of the Saint-Élie (Elijah) parish of the Melkite Church in the village.

-Since the beginning of the Gaza war, Shia Islamist group Hezbollah has joined the conflict by launching rocket and drone attacks on the occupied Shebaa farms and Israel from areas in southern Lebanon.
-As a result, at least 800 residents have fled the village out of fear of getting caught in the crossfire, leaving only about 100 remaining.
-Israel has conducted retaliatory strikes targeting what they claim is "Hezbollah infrastructure", which according to the deputy mayor, destroyed several structures in the village.
+Since the beginning of the Gaza war, Shia Islamist group Hezbollah joined the conflict by launching rocket and drone attacks on the occupied Shebaa Farms and Israel from areas in southern Lebanon.
+As a result, at least 800 residents have fled the village out of fear of getting caught in the crossfire, with only about 100 remaining.
+Israel has conducted retaliatory strikes targeting what they claim is "Hezbollah infrastructure", which according to the deputy mayor destroyed several structures in the village.
+In March 2026, the brother of the town's parish priest was killed in an Israeli strike, and most of the village's residents were evacuated north.

 Demographics

-In 2014 Christians made up 98.06% of registered voters in Aalma ash-Shaab.
+In 2014, Christians made up 98.06% of registered voters in Aalma ash-Shaab.
 42.62% of the voters were Maronite Catholics and 39.19% were Greek Catholics.